bateman001/github-scraper/README.md

 4. Install the node dependencies `npm install`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "github-scraper",`

-## Using this project

-1. To populate the database, in your command line run `npm run scrape`
+7. Populate the database, in your command line run `npm run scrape`

+## Scripts

+Start the application `npm start`

+Start nodemon for the application `npm run dev`

+Run the tests `npm test`

 ## API Endpoints